 so publication of students' work is extremely important.

-The advisor will introduce the seminar speaker and provide
+The mentor will introduce the seminar speaker and provide

 background.
 Seminar presentations should be succinct -